graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven-layered/README.md

 ```bash
 ../mvnw clean install
 ```
-This will create the `base-layer.nil` which is a build time dependency for the application build.
+This will create the `base-layer.nil` file which is a build time dependency for the application build.
-It will also create the `libjavabaselayer.so` shared library which is a run time dependency for the application layer.
+It will also create the `libjavabaselayer.so` shared library which is a run-time dependency for the application layer.
 Note also that you use `install` instead of `package` to ensure that the base layer JAR is installed in the `.m2` cache as it will be needed by the application build later.

-#### Configure The Application Layer
+### Configure The Application Layer

 The application layer configuration is the same as the previous example.
 The only difference is the shared library and the `base-layer.nil` file used.

-### Learn More
+## Learn More

 * [Native Image Layers](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/imagelayer/NativeImageLayers.md)